Mobile Testing using Android¶

 Purpose¶

-Rapise lets you record and play automated tests against native applications on a variety of mobile devices using either Apple iOS or Android.
+Rapise allows you to record and play back automated tests on native applications across a variety of mobile devices, including Apple iOS or Android.
 Rapise gives you the flexibility to test your applications on either real or simulated devices.

-This tutorial is a simple example of using Rapise to record and playback a simple test against a sample Android application running on the Android Emulator on your local PC.
-It does not require any physical mobile devices and only uses the PC that you have already installed Rapise on.
-(There is other documentation that describes the full range of mobile testing options).
+This tutorial provides a simple example of using Rapise to record and play back a basic test on a sample Android application running on the Android Emulator on your local PC.
+It does not require any physical mobile devices and only uses the PC where you have already installed Rapise.
+(Other documentation describes the full range of mobile testing options).

 Setting up Environment¶

-The first thing you need to do is install Appium and Android Studio.
+First, you need to install Appium and Android Studio.

-Launch Android Virtual Device Manager from the menu:
+Launch the Android Virtual Device Manager from the menu:

 Use the Create Virtual Device...

-You can then start the device and then connect to it using Rapise.
+You can then start the device and connect to it using Rapise.

 Configure the Mobile Profile¶

-To begin the actual mobile testing, create a new test, using the File > Create New > New Test
+To begin mobile testing, create a new test using the File > Create New > New Test

 option in Rapise.
-Make sure you choose the mobile methodology option Mobile:
+Make sure you choose the Mobile methodology option:

-Once you have entered the name for the new test you will be asked to choose the mobile profile.
-Rapise ships with several default profiles, for now select the one that is closer to the device you want to test (we recommend the Android App Simulator generic profile):
+Once you have entered the name for the new test, you will be asked to choose the mobile profile.
+Rapise ships with several default profiles; for now, select the one that is closest to the device you want to test (we recommend the generic Android App Simulator profile):

 When you click the OK

-button, Rapise will ask you to choose the Scripting Language:
+button, Rapise will prompt you to choose the Scripting Language:

-Now you need to modify the profile so that it correctly matches the type of device you are testing and also so that it correctly points to the Appium server that you are using to host the mobile devices.
-Click ...
+Now, you need to modify the profile so that it correctly matches the type of device you are testing and points to the Appium server you are using to host the mobile devices.
+Click the ...

-button in the top right corner of Rapise window
+button in the top right corner of the Rapise window

-In the mobile profile screen, make sure you change the following:
+In the mobile profile screen, make sure you change the following settings:

 app

-- this needs to the path to the Application being tested on the device.
+- this needs to be the path to the application being tested on the device.
 You can download one from AUTAndroid Repository.deviceName

 .platformName